scipy-conference/scipy_proceedings/papers/Timothy_Callow/atoMEC.rst

 where :math:`\tau` is the temperature, and :math:`\mu` is the chemical potential, which is determined by fixing the number of electrons to be equal to a pre-determined value :math:`N_\textrm{e}` (typically equal to the nuclear charge :math:`Z`).
 The Fermi-Dirac distribution therefore assigns weights to the KS orbitals in the construction of the density, with the weight depending on their energy.

-Therefore, the KS potential which determines the KS orbitals via the ODE (:ref:`eq:kseqn`), is itself dependent on the KS orbitals.
+Therefore, the KS potential that determines the KS orbitals via the ODE (:ref:`eq:kseqn`), is itself dependent on the KS orbitals.
 Consequently, the KS orbitals and their dependent quantities (the density and KS potential) must be determined via a so-called self-consistent field (SCF) procedure.
 An initial guess for the orbitals, :math:`X_{nl}^0(r)`, is used to construct the initial density :math:`n^0(r)` and potential :math:`v_\textrm{s}^0(r)`.
 The ODE (:ref:`eq:kseqn`) is then solved to update the orbitals.